ABbiodiversity/recurring/veghf/README.md

   of the input (backfilled v6.1 + 2017 HFI) when it is not trivial from file name, or describe purpose of the summaries as a reminder
+* `TOL`:
+  tolerance level for excluding unknown aged harvest areas:
+  0 means no tolerance, 1 means it is OK to exlude all the landbase.

 ## Output